Rainbow Springs Dog Friendly Guide

 Pack Dog Treats & Supplies

 Bring treats to reward good behavior and keep your dog motivated during hikes.
-Pack a towel for drying your dog after tubing or water activities.
+Pack a towel for wiping down muddy or sandy paws after the trails.
 Consider bringing basic first aid supplies for minor cuts or scrapes.

 Best Times to Visit